cmikedev/ecommerce/README.md

 ___
 User Story:

-* As a Site User I can view a list of products for sale so that I can select one to view
+As a Site User I can view a list of products for sale so that I can select one to view.

+* Acceptance Criteria:
     * User can view and browse all available products
     * User can select a product and view further details
 ___